maxdobeck/local-music-player/README.md

 - [ ] DRY reusable tile components, pass props to make changes to icon and title
 - [x] ~~Add Vuex for updating cur-playlist and cur-song~~ Just had to use a global event bus!
 - [x] Click a song to autoplay a youtube video
-- [ ] Global key commands for Previous and Next song
+- [ ] Global key commands for Previous, Next, and Pause song
 - [ ] Soundcloud support
 - [x] Autoplay next song in queue
 - [x] Return to starting state when last song is played